Example 3: Gage

 performing a process capability analysis (see Example

-2: Process Capability Analysis), you want to be sure that the measurement
+2: Process Capability Analysis), you want to ensure that the measurement

 system you are using is sufficiently precise to detect variability between